JoshGo6/PythonSDKsForTechWriters/README.md

 # Python SDK Learning Path for Tech.
 Writers

+This repo contains a tech. writer-oriented Python course that I've developed over the course of many hours (and continue to periodically refine)—first with GPT, and then with Claude.
+There are many Python courses available, but their scopes vary widely.
+Some courses are small, and some are geared to making the student a full-blown Python developer.
+I wanted a course specific to the needs of a senior tech. writer.

+## Scope of the Course

-This repo contains a tech. writer-oriented Python course.
-The goals of the course are that the student, upon completion, should be able to do the following:
+After finishing the course, the student should be able to do the following with Python:

-- Use Python to process text files, and in particular, Markdown and JSON files, to include extracting text; changing text; reading and writing files; and deleting, moving, and renaming files.
+- Process text files—in particular, Markdown, YAML, JSON, and CSV files—to include extracting text; changing text; reading and writing files; and deleting, moving, and renaming files.
-- Use Python to place raw API calls and work with the JSON objects they return.
+- Place raw API calls and extract and transform the JSON objects they return.
 - Use Python SDKs.

+This course is **not** designed to make the student into a full-blown Python developer.
+After finishing the course, the student will be able to skillfully instantiate and work with objects, but not to create them.
+A typical use case addressed by this course is a situation where a Markdown document contains headings with sequential digits (for instance, "Lesson 1," "Lesson 2,", "Lesson 3," and so forth).
+When you insert a new heading in the middle of the document, the subsequent heading numbers are all off by one.

+Using the tools taught in this course, you can write a Python script that programmatically increments all of the numbers in the headings that come after the new heading.
+As I've refined the course and needed to add additional lessons, I had that exact challenge.
+Instead of renumbering the headings by hand, using the material I learned in this course, I wrote a Python script to do the renumbering.

+## Instructions for use

-I am in the middle of taking this course, which I developed over the course of many hours—first with GPT, and then with Claude.
-The course is represented in the [lesson artifact](./Python%20Lesson%20Plan%20for%20SDKs.md).
-That document contains the motivation for the course, a description of its 62 lessons (as of this writing), constraints, and output format specifications.
-Per my requirements, each lesson culminates in a coding exercise.
+The [lesson artifact](./Python%20Lesson%20Plan%20for%20SDKs.md) in this repo contains the motivation for the course, a description of its 63 lessons (as of this writing), course constraints, and output format specifications.
+Each lesson culminates in a coding exercise.
 To generate a lesson, upload the lesson artifact into your LLM, along with a prompt like, "Generate lesson 42 from the uploaded document."
 The lesson artifact contains all of the information your LLM needs to generate the lesson.
-(I created a [Claude skill](https://claude.com/skills) in my Claude account to generate the lessons so that I wouldn't have to upload the lesson artifact each time I need a new lesson.)

 > [!caution]
 > LLMs, like human, are fallible.
 It's quite common to find errors in LLM output, and I've found errors in the generated lessons, including in the exercises.
 If you wish to clone this repo, it is upon you to verify that the material produced is accurate.

+## Personal progress with the course

 As I create new lessons and do the exercises, I upload my exercises to this repo.
-As of April 21, 2026, I am up to lesson 32, [pip, Packages, and Reading Signatures](./32nd%20Lesson%20-%20pip,%20Packages,%20and%20Reading%20Signatures.md).
+As of April 25, 2026, I am up to lesson 33, [Virtual Environments with `venv` (Repeatable Setups)](./33rd%20Lesson%20-%20Virtual%20Environments%20with%20`venv`%20(Repeatable%20Setups).md).

 > [!important]
-> None of the completed exercises are vibe coded.
-I have done all of the work by hand, because it makes no sense to vibe code when you're *learning* to code.
+> None of the completed exercises I've uploaded are vibe coded.
+I do all of the work by hand, because it makes no sense to vibe code when you're *learning* to code.